nidrissi/nidrissi/content/misc/privacy.md

 - Legal Obligations: I may disclose your information where I are legally required to do so in order to comply with applicable law, governmental requests, a judicial proceeding, court order, or legal process, such as in response to a court order or a subpoena (including in response to public authorities to meet national security or law enforcement requirements).
 - Vital Interests: I may disclose your information where I believe it is necessary to investigate, prevent, or take action regarding potential violations of my policies, suspected fraud, situations involving potential threats to the safety of any person and illegal activities, or as evidence in litigation in which I are involved.

-## Do i use cookies and other tracking technologies?
+## Do I use cookies and other tracking technologies?

 _In Short:  I may use cookies and other tracking technologies to collect and store your information._